rolling-scopes-school/tasks/stage1/tasks/simon-says/README.md

 - The user can use both **virtual** _(by clicking keys on the screen)_ and **physical** keyboards _(by pressing keys on their keyboard)_ to play the game.
 - Handling NumPad events **is not required**.
 NumPad inputs can be ignored during the game.
 - Pressing keys with symbols that are not part of the current difficulty level **must be ignored** during the game _(e.g. for the "Medium" level, pressing any not letter key must be ignored)_.
+- **Only one key** can be processed at a time.
+If the user attempts to press multiple keys simultaneously, the application should process only the first key press detected to prevent multiple inputs from being registered at the same moment.

 ##### Initial game screen